18F/federalist-design/research/beta2/beta2_interviewguide.md

 *Let's say you've created all the pages necessary for your new website, except the Contact Us page.
 Let's make that page now.*

 * What would you do to make this new page?
+  * *[They should go to "Edit" and create a new page there]*
 * Can you add some content to this page?
-Create  / image insert / save --
+  * *[They should go to "Add a new page"]*
+  * Give them some contact info to add
+  * Let's add a picture of a map
+* Great.
+What would you do next, to make sure that this new page gets saved and is part of your site?

 ### 3: Editing a page & previewing it (plus publish?)

-*Let's say you found a couple of typos [XYZ] page, and you want to correct them.*
+*Let's say you found a couple of typos on the index.md page, and you want to correct them.*

-Edit a typo / cancel / view preview / preview only true to that page / navigate to another page (which is on production)
+* What would you do to edit those typos?
+* Let's say you decided not to make these changes, what would you do? / Let's say you decided not to save your changes, what would you do?
+  * *[Looking for how people think about "Cancel"]*

-* at this point, what would you do to cancel the changes
+* Great, the corrections look great.
+What would you do to preview your changes?

-save + publish / move a page
+  * *[Can you preview from the page itself?
+Or do you need to go back to the pages view to preview the entire site?]*
+* Your Contact Us page is looking great.
+What would you do to make sure it's part of your live / published site?

 ### 4: Organizing your site

 *Let's say you had a meeting with your team, and the follow up of that meeting was to re-organize a couple of pages on the site.*

-* Can you please edit the [XYZ] page?

-* Can
-these two pages subpages
-dealing with multiple pages at once / or one at a time / what is the paradigm people are used to and would expect
+* To write: Can these two pages subpages... dealing with multiple pages at once / or one at a time / what is the paradigm people are used to and would expect

 ---